-Verse: And thine house and thy kingdom shall be established for ever before thee: thy throne shall be established for ever.
+Verse: Your house and your kingdom will endure forever before me; your throne will be established forever.

 2 Samuel 7:16

 Second Samuel recounts the strife and struggle lead-ing to the establishment of King David as ruler of Israel in Jerusalem.
 It also records David's military victories, his sin with Bathsheba and the murder of her husband, Absalom's revolt and David's disobedience in numbering the people.
 (The full account of David's life extends from 1 Samuel 16:12 through 1 Kings 2:11.)